 Over in Disney California Adventure, Buena Vista Street and Carthay Circle get festive.
 But the crown jewel is in California Adventure in Cars Land.
 Neon and holiday lights combine for true holiday awe at night.
 Plus, the tire themed wreaths and decorations add a whimsical flair in keeping with the movie’s humor.

 Tips & Tricks for the Holidays at Disneyland

 2. Don’t pay full price for your tickets: This tip is true all year round, but who couldn’t particularly use a little extra cash in your pocket around the holidays?
 The bottom line is that I don’t recommend buying your tickets from Disney.
 Why?
 You’ll pay full price!
-I have a partnership with the largest seller of Disneyland vacations, Get Away Today, where you can buy any multi-day tickets or Disneyland vacation packages at a discount.
+I have a partnership with the largest seller of Disneyland vacations, Get Away Today, where you can buy any multi-day tickets or Disneyland vacation packages at a discount – and usually the discounts for the end of the year are some of the best ever.
 Use promo code TYKES10 for an extra $10 off all package stays of 2 nights or more.

 Want to celebrate the holidays in Florida instead?
 Luxe Recess has the scoop on Christmas at Walt Disney World and Mickey’s Very Merry Christmas Party.

 PIN THIS POST FOR LATER